JCerv127/JLoader/README.md

 ##### WHAT IS JLOADER
 This **JLoader** program is created to reuse templates of Oracle's SQL Loader utility.
-A tree/directory structure is also enforced inorder to properly compile all files, including all program files, input as well as the ouput.
+A tree/directory structure is also enforced in order to properly compile all files, including all program files, input as well as the ouput.